scwjw2010/what/README.md

     * );
      */

-what.params(fs.stat);
+// prints out a formatted function header what.params(fs.stat);
     /* prints out:
 	* function <anonymous>(path,callback);
      */

-what.info(fs.stat);
+// gets some info on a function, like the function name (if any), parameter names, and function body what.info(fs.stat);
     /* returns this object:
     * { name: null,